Content sync

 Workflow and content sync

 If you use workflows to control the lifecycle of your content, only set up and apply the workflow on the source instance where you edit.
-Any workflow applied on the target instance is ignored, as content items are always transferred with the Published or Unpublished status and a completed workflow cycle.
+Any workflow applied on the target instance is ignored, as content items are always transferred in the Published or Unpublished status and with a completed workflow cycle.

-Synchronize content items
+Synchronize content

 Recommended content size per synchronization